Australian Shepherd Dog Breed Summary

 |Colour||Black, Black Tricolour, Black with Copper Trim, Black with White Trim, Blue Merle, Blue Merle White & Copper Trim, Blue Merle with Copper Trim, Blue Merle with White, Red, Red Merle, Red Merle White & Copper Trim, Red Merle with Copper Trim, Red Merle with White Trim, Red Tricolour, Red with Copper Trim, Red with White Trim|

 |Eye colour||Amber, Blue or Brown|

 |Common health issues||Hip dysplasia, Elbow dysplasia, Collie Eye Anomaly (CEA), Progressive Retinal Atrophy (PRA), Pelger Huet Anomaly, Cobolamin Malasorption, Hereditary Cataracts, Iris Coloboma, Detached Retina, Persistent Papillary Membrane (ppm), Distichiasis, Epilepsy, Multi Drug Resistance (MDR1), Cancer, Allergies|

 |Other Names||Aussie, Little Blue Dog|

-These dogs are most happy when there is a job to do, and therefore will benefit most from a family who have similar interests in sports or activities, where their doggo's can get involved.
-They are also fierce protectors of their families, and will do everything they can to defend you, making them fairly weary of new people and strangers.
-They are also moderately independent dogs, who are ‘used to being in charge’ of their own flocks, so if you want an obeying dog, this may not be the breed for you!
+These dogs are most happy when there is a job to do, and will, therefore, benefit most from a family who have similar interests in sports or activities, where their doggo's can get involved.
+They are also fierce protectors of their families and will do everything they can to defend you, making them fairly wary of new people and strangers.
+They are moderately independent dogs, who are ‘used to being in charge’ of their own flocks, so if you want an obeying dog, this may not be the breed for you!
 If left with nothing to do, these pups can often become destructive, bored and loud or even invent their own jobs, that may not be to the wants of the owners… However, you can actually teach this breed to help with chores around the house, such as picking up litter or clothing, perhaps a tidier alternative to children!